-Traditional TV studio with control room.
-Control room has glass windows so that students can view activity in the studio.
+Our students can get a real-world experience in the television studio and control room.
+The control room has glass windows so that students can view activity in the studio.
 The studio features a standard lighting grid for the hanging of lighting elements.
 Half of the studio features a Chroma Key green wall to allow for the use of virtual sets.
 A new hard set has also been built for the studio featuring a large news desk to be used with virtual backgrounds.
 The studio also has a storage room as well as extra area for future expansion (e.g. auxiliary sets).
 All productions in the studio will be full HD.
 The studio will also be the hub of a future cable-access channel that will be operated by the college.
 The cable channel will allow for the local broadcast of student work, as well as other productions featuring Texas Tech.
 Between broadcasts, the channel will included weather and other general information pertinent to the Tech community.
 The channel is projected to be operable by Spring of 2013.

-Home of KTXT-FM, Texas Tech's ONLY student run broadcast entity.
-The complex will feature the 5 studios mentioned by Todd.
+Home of KTXT-FM, Texas Tech's only student run broadcast entity.
+The complex will feature five studios.
 Two of the studios will have glass windows facing into the adjacent hallway so that passers by can see the inner-workings of the radio station.
 The production rooms will feature high quality audio equipment for recording, and special sound proofing to allow for studio-quality production.
-The area is also being wired for cable TV to monitor local and cable news stations, and there will be interconnectivity between the complex and other areas of the building such as the News Central lab and the TV studio.
-This will allow for “live” reports from these areas (vice-versa with the TV studio).
+The area is also being wired for cable TV to monitor local and cable news stations, and there will be interconnectivity between the complex and other areas of the building such as the News Central lab and the TV studio allowing for “live” reports.

 This will be the primary production lab for the Journalism and Electronic Media Department.
 Using the concept of convergence, students will use high-performance Apple Macintosh computers to produce content for TV, radio, print, and web usage.
 The lab features Apple's Final Cut software, as well as the Adobe Design and Production Premium software suites.
 The facility also includes 4 audio booths located in the back of the room so that students producing TV news stories, radio content, or audio/visual content for the web can record voice-overs for their projects.
 Each of the booths will be equipped with high-quality audio equipment for recording, and special sound proofing to allow for studio-quality production.
 A portion of the lab also includes a ceiling-mounted lighting grid for the inclusion of lighting elements to allow for "live shots" between News Central and the TV studio.
 As mentioned before, the area will also have connectivity to the radio studios for "live" reports on KTXT-FM.

 The 3rd floor will serve as the media production and technical instruction hub of the new building.
-Along with the News Central Lab, radio station complex and TV studio, the 3rd floor also features 3 other computer labs – one of which can hold up to 60 students.
+Along with the News Central Lab, radio station complex and TV studio, the 3rd floor also features three other computer labs – one of which can hold up to 60 students.
 Each lab will feature high-end Mac and PC computers with software ranging from Apple's Final Cut software; to the Adobe Design and Production Premium suites; to Final Draft script writing software.
-At least one lab will also serve as an Open Lab where students can work with the various software titles outside of their regular class times.
+At least one lab will also serve as an open lab where students can work with the various software titles outside of their regular class times.
 Each lab includes newly purchased display technology and lecterns for instructional purposes.
-This includes high resolution projectors, a computer system, Blu-Ray player, in-room audio system, and a built-in touch-panel on the lecterns for access to all display technology.
+This includes high-resolution projectors, a computer system, Blu-Ray player, in-room audio system, and a built-in touch-panel on the lecterns for access to all display technology.